t4d-gmbh/Weekend-Out/README.md

 - Keep the suggested branch name as is, and checkout the newly created branch on your device.

+- On the webinterface of your repository, first switch to the view of the newly created branch (in the same line as the "Code" button towards the very left, select the branch name from the dropdown).

-- On the webinterface of your repository, create a new markdown file for Carol's drone list (by clicking on the `+` button next to "Code") and add the items she mentioned in her comment.
+- When viewing the content of the new branch, create a new markdown file for Carol's drone list (by clicking on the `+` button next to "Code") and add the items she mentioned in her comment.

 - Once you’ve made your changes, commit them to the new branch on your remote repository.